 Ibrahim Fibres Limited – Power Generation Plants

-Power Generation Plants of Ibrahim Fibres Limited consist of two production plants; Power Generation Plant – I and Power Generation Plant – II.
+Power Generation Plants of Ibrahim Fibres Limited consist of two production plants; Power Generation Plant – I, Power Generation Plant – II and Power Generation Plant – III.
 Total power generation capacity of these plants is 73.3 MW.
 These Plants are for the sole objective of catering to the requirements of the company’s industrial operations for uninterrupted and stable power supply.

 Power Generation Plant – I